perlin-network/life/README.md

 go build

 # run your wasm program
-# entry point is `app_main` by default if entry flag is omitted, array with
+# Arguments:
+# `entry` - allows for specifying the entrypoint for the WASM program.
+Default entry point is `app_main`.
+# `gas` - allows for setting the gas limit for the execution.
+When not specified program runs without limit.
-# param in it is optional arguments for entrypoint. params should be converted into `int`.
+# array with params is optional arguments for entrypoint.
+Params should be convertible into `int`.
+# Example usage
-./life -entry 'method' /path/to/your/wasm/program.wasm [param,...]
+./life -gas 10 -entry 'method' /path/to/your/wasm/program.wasm [param,...]

 ```